TheTempAccount/Co-Speech-Motion-Generation/README.md

             <post_fix> \
             <speaker_name>

-The results will be saved as "pose_dataset/videos/test_audios/<speaker_name>/*_<post_fix>.json", including the json file of 64 randomly generated motion sequences for every audio.
+The results will be saved as "pose_dataset/videos/test_audios/<speaker_name>/*_<post_fix>.json", including the json file of 64 randomly generated gesture sequences for every audio.

-If you want to visualise the results, run
+To visualise the results, run

     bash visualise/visualise_all.sh <speaker_name> <post_fix>